mirumee/saleor-sdk-python/docs/index.md

 ## Key features

-- CLI with tooling that helps to decode and encode Saleor IDs - this is useful when a entity type or ID needs to be recognized from a GraphQL ID
+- CLI tools automating common development tasks: testing, linting and publication.
+- CLI utility for deserializing Saleor's GraphQL IDs values to reveal type names and their database IDs - helpful in debugging and local development.
+-
 - Crypto module helping with Saleor authentication, both JWT verification and webhook signature verification - provides a way to manage Saleor issued signatures
 - Marina module - more on that in a later time...